 National Airlines began scheduled service from Pan Am Field in 1936.

-An aerial view of Miami 36th Street Airport, looking southeast,
+An undated aerial view looking southeast at Miami 36th Street Airport,

 with Pan Am's maintenance base on the left side of the airfield,

 from the Airport Directory Company's 1937 Airports Directory (courtesy of Bob Rambo).